thevindu-w/clip_share_server/README.md

     - Desktop client: [https://github.com/thevindu-w/clip_share_desktop/releases](https://github.com/thevindu-w/clip_share_desktop/releases/latest) (Other installation methods are available in the [Installation section of the desktop client](https://github.com/thevindu-w/clip_share_desktop#installation).)
 1. Start sharing clipboard contents across devices.

-    Copy some text on one device and use the ClipShare client to share it to the device running the server.
+    Copy some text on one device and use the ClipShare client to share it from/to the device running the server.

 More customization options, other installation options, and detailed instructions on each step are described below in the [How to Use](#how-to-use) section.